-The Supreme Court has held that the categorical approach applies to the definitions of "crime of violence" in 18 U.S.C. § 16; 74 "misdemeanor crime of domestic violence," in 18 U.S.C. § 921(a)(33)(A); 75 the definition of "crime of violence" in 18 U.S.C. § 924(c)(3); 76 and the definition of "violent felony" in 18 U.S.C. § 924(e)(2).
-77 Although the Supreme Court has not addressed the issue, the circuit courts also have applied the categorical approach to determining if a defendant qualifies for an enhancement for having committed a prior enumerated sexual offense under 18 U.S.C. § 2252.
-78
+The Supreme Court has held that the categorical approach applies to the definition of "violent felony" in 18 U.S.C. § 924(e)(2); 76 the definition of "misdemeanor crime of domestic violence" in 18 U.S.C. § 921(a)(33)(A); 77 the definition of "crime of violence" in 18 U.S.C. § 924(c)(3); 78 and the definition of "crime of violence" in 18 U.S.C. § 16.
+79 Although the Supreme Court has not addressed the issue, circuit courts also have applied the categorical approach to determine if a defendant qualifies for an enhancement for having committed a prior enumerated sexual offense under 18 U.S.C. § 2252, 80 and one circuit has found the categorical approach does not apply to whether an offense qualifies as an enumerated offense in 18 U.S.C. § 1959, the "violent crimes in aid of racketeering activity" statute.
+Additionally, circuits have applied the categorical approach to determine the presence of prior convictions for 21 U.S.C. § 841(b)(1)(B), providing for heightened penalties if the instant offense followed convictions for a "serious drug felony" or "serious violent felony."